Tear Jerker: Final Fantasy XIV

 - The end of the 2.5 quest chain: to permanently kill Nabriales, an already fatally wounded Moenbryda allows herself to be turned into aether to reinforce the blade of the light.
 This new hits everyone hard, but nobody harder than Urianger, who says that she lived her life feeling like Louixous turned his back on Sharlaya by leaving for Eorzia.
 As he speaks about their past together, how she felt, you can hear his voice slipping.
 When you tell him that as she died, she finally understood why Louixous sacrificed himself, he finally cracks.
 For a man who never, ever showed emotion, it's heartbreaking to hear him trying and failing to keep from bursting into tears.
 And this is only part one of 2.5's two-part story.
 If the trailer was any indication things are only going to get much worse before the launch of Heavensward.

 - Part 2 is just as heavy with the tear jerking, if not, worse.
-The player character is branded as Nanamo Ul Namo's murderer, which effectively makes them a fugitive in Ul'dah and Gridania (even though a good portion of the people don't believe the rumors, and according to people in Limsa Lominsa the Admiral of Limsa Lominsa is convinced of your innocence) and everything they done to serve Eorzea is now wasted.
+The player character is branded as Nanamo Ul Namo's murderer, which effectively makes them a fugitive in Ul'dah (even though a good portion of the people don't believe the rumors, and according to people in Limsa Lominsa and Gridania the Admiral of Limsa Lominsa and Seedseers of Gridania are convinced of your innocence) and everything they done to serve Eorzea is now wasted.
 Minfilia, Yda, Thancred, Papalymo, and Y'shtola pull a Bolivian Army Ending just to help the player character escape from the soldiers that are hunting the player down and it's implied they might not have survived.
 Raubahn loses his arm to Ilberd in battle after the latter admitted to killing Nanamo, which gets Raubahn branded as a traitor and tossed in jail.
 Alphinaud realizes all of his endeavors to get all of Eoreza united might have made things worse due to him wanting to claim glory and the Crystal Braves and the Monetarists were using him like a puppet so that they could gain control of Ul'dah and Mor Dhona; Alphinaud's realization puts him into a Heroic BSOD and he almost gives up until Tataru tries to cheer him up with some encouraging words.
 By the end of the entire scenario, it's amazing how the surviving characters aren't a blubbering mess.

 - The final nail in this emotional coffin is that when you've cleared the last story quest (before Heavensward) the game's credits roll, playing the song Answers.
 It truly cements that, if only on a personal scale, everything that had just transpired is as emotionally devastating as the Calamity itself.